Edit

 2. Create the cluster resources using the kubectl apply command.

-kubectl apply -f ingress.yaml -n hello-web-app-routing
+kubectl apply -f ingress.yaml --namespace hello-web-app-routing

 The following example output shows the created resource: